The history of the bottle goes back to 13th century Venice, where some students and scientists began to investigate glass.

 In the manufacturing process, our bottles are individually numbered by hand.
 In this way, the client can fully trace the provenance of the product, and enjoy it at its best.

-Alma d' Barro (Soul of Clay)
+The story of Alma D' Barro (Soul of Clay)